On the Interpolation Effect of Score Smoothing in Diffusion Models: Higher dimension: subspace recovery with score smoothing

 (\ref{eq:hat_s_d>1}) can be viewed as defining a generalization of the Smoothed PL-ESF to higher dimensions. \begin{proposition} Given any fixed $\epsilon \in (0, 0.015)$, if we choose $\delta_t = \kappa \sqrt{t}$ with any $\kappa \geq F^{-1}(\epsilon)$, then there exists $t_1 > 0$ (dependent on $\kappa$) such that the following holds for all $t \in (0, t_1)$: \begin{itemize} \item $L^{(n)}_t[\hat{\vs}^{(n)}_{t, \delta_t}] < \epsilon$; \item $\Rd[\hat{\vs}^{(n)}_{t, \delta_t}] < (1 + 8 \sqrt{\epsilon}) r_{t, \epsilon, d}^*$. \end{itemize} \end{proposition} The proof is given in Appendix~\ref{app:pf_prop_reg_min_d} and builds on Proposition~\ref{prop:reg_min} by leveraging two main observations: (1) $p^{(n)}_t$ is a product distribution between the tangent and normal dimensions; (2) the normal components of the ESF are fully linear and do not incur ``additional'' non-smoothness penalty under (\ref{eq:R_d}).

-\paragraph{Implication for denoising dynamics} Motivated by Proposition~\ref{prop:reg_min_d} and similar to in Section~\ref{sec:back_sm}, we consider a denoising dynamics under the smoothed score given by $\frac{d}{dt} \rvx_t = -\frac{1}{2}\hat{\vs}^{(n)}_{t, \delta_t}(\rvx_t)$, which is noticably decoupled across the different dimensions:
+\paragraph{Implication for denoising dynamics} Motivated by Proposition~\ref{prop:reg_min_d} and similar to in Section~\ref{sec:back_sm}, we consider a denoising dynamics under the smoothed score given by $\frac{d}{dt} \rvx_t = -\frac{1}{2}\hat{\vs}^{(n)}_{t, \delta_t}(\rvx_t)$, which is noticeably decoupled across the different dimensions: